-Infinity has streamlined software and a quality data feed which results in excellent latency times.
-Their data reflects the tick-to-tick price changes with almost no delay; and orders get filled within milliseconds as to when they are transmitted.
+Infinity has streamlined software and a quality data feed, resulting in excellent latency times.
+Their data reflects the tick-to-tick price changes with almost no delay, and orders get filled within milliseconds of when they are transmitted.
 Without a doubt, this is a fantastic selling point for the serious trader.

 Notably, the only way to get a significant edge over Infinity Futures’ execution times is to switch to one with institutional infrastructure.
 Not surprisingly, this comes with a significant increase in cost.